mostafaadawy/first_django/readmi.md

 - Add course to your django project `in settings.py add courses to installed apps`
 - Create a Model named course `in models.py create class input argument models.Model and add fields to it `
 - run Migration `python manage.py makemigrations` and `python manage.py migrate`
+- Create a Model Form for article create forms.py and import forms from django and article model from models can check product forms for view and validations